anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The considerations of  {{Section 5.2 of RFC8974}} apply.

 This context data is intended to be identical to the "state object" mechanism described in {{Section 7.1 of RFC9031}}.
-However, since the CoAP protocol layer is inside of the DTLS layer (end-to-end encrypted between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.
+However, since the CoAP protocol layer is inside the DTLS layer (end-to-end encrypted between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.

 For the JPY messages relayed to the Registrar, the Join Proxy SHOULD use the same UDP source port for the JPY messages